ArunaStorage/documentation/docs/get_started/basic_usage/12_How-To-Search.md

 ???
 Abstract "Required permissions"

-    To request access to a resource you only have to be a registered AOS user.
+    To request access to a resource you only have to be a registered Aruna user.

 === ":simple-curl: cURL"